Computational & Systems

 5) Active Inference and Free Energy Principle

-Note: I am not linking initial formulations of FEP as they are outdated.
+Note: I am not linking early formulations of FEP as they are outdated.

 iii.
 This monograph is the most comprehensive treatment of the free energy principle to date.